You’re going to want to stick around for this one: Classic Light Lasagna Recipe

 - 6 cooked lasagna noodles

-- Assemble the lasagna: Spread 3/4 cup of the sauce in the bottom of the prepared dish.
+- Spread ¾ cup of the sauce in the bottom of the prepared dish.
 Arrange 3 noodles over the sauce; top with half of the remaining sauce and half of the ricotta mixture (I spooned it on and gently spread it over the noodles).
 Repeat layers once, ending with the ricotta mixture.
-Sprinkle remaining 1/2 cup mozzarella evenly over the top.
+Sprinkle remaining ½ cup mozzarella evenly over the top.

 - Bake for 35 minutes.
 If your cheese is not golden brown already, you can preheat the broiler and broil the lasagna for 2 minutes (mine was already toasted, so I skipped this step).
 Let stand for 10 minutes before serving.